swsandre/swsandre/README.md

-- 👋 Hi, I’m Andre Hahn
+- 👋 Hi, I’m Andre Hahn, I'm an Informatica PowerCenter ETL Developer.
-- 👀 I’m interested in Linux Shell Scripting, Ruby and Cyber Security
+- 👀 I’m also interested in Linux Shell Scripting, Ruby and Cyber Security.
 - 🌱 I’m currently learning Linux Shell Scripting.
 - 💞️ I’m looking to collaborate on Ruby on Rails Projects.
 - 📫 How to reach me ...